 Sarah Reid is the RLC Program Director; she specifically works with both the Global Village and Art’s Initiative Residential Learning Communities.
 She has just returned from a year of teaching English in Japan!
 You can usually find Sarah running a marathon, baking delicious pastries, or taking snapshots around town.
 Sarah can be reached at 656-4200, Sarah.Reid@uvm.edu .

 Lance Johnson is the Residential Learning Community (RLC) Grad Assistant for Leadership and Operations.
-He is a first year Interdisciplinary Masters student at UVM.
+He is a second year Interdisciplinary Masters student at UVM.
 He will provide programmatic, administrative, and leadership development support for Residential Learning Communities and Living/Learning Center programs.
 You can usually find Lance swimming with sharks, spotting bald eagles, or on his motorcycle!
 Lance can be reached at Lance.Johnson@uvm.edu

 Barb Kleh is our Office Manager.
 She is a great resource for any questions you may have and can assist with keys, maintenance problems, room scheduling requests and many other items that may be of interest to you.
 Barb is also responsible for room changes, damage tracking, and the operations of the Main Desk, among many other things.
 You can usually find Barb crafting, walking up Cliff Street, or bellowing out the best Tarzan call you have ever heard.
 Phone: 656-4211, Barbara.Kleh@uvm.edu